-Russia bombards weary Mariupol as diplomatic efforts stall
+Russians accused of bombarding weary Mariupol as diplomatic efforts stall

 Russia continues to face growing fallout from sanctions that have crippled its economy.

 Goldman Sachs announced Thursday that it was “winding down” its business in Russia to comply with regulatory and licensing requirements.
-Google said it will stop accepting cloud customers in Russia, following similar moves by Amazon and Microsoft, while American fast food chain Burger King said it is suspending all corporate support for roughly 800 franchise stores in Russia.
+Google said it will stop accepting cloud customers in Russia, following similar moves by Amazon and Microsoft, while American fast-food chain Burger King said it is suspending all corporate support for roughly 800 franchise stores in Russia.

 The United Kingdom announced Thursday that it froze the assets of seven prominent Russian business executives, including the owner of Chelsea Football Club, Roman Abramovich.
 Abramovich sought to sell the club last week as the United Kingdom and other countries began rolling out sanctions targeting Russian elites and oligarchs linked to Putin.
 The sale of the football club has now been blocked, and while the team can still play, it can’t sell tickets and merchandise or sign new players.